-No. Hrs.

-Art Art in the Elementary School - 4

-Ed.
-110-210.
-Improvement of Instruction in Reading and Literature .
-4

-Ed.
-Improvement of Instruction in Language, Spelling, and Writing .
-4

-Ed.
-112-212.
-Improvement of Instruction in Arithmetic and Social Studies 4

-Mus.
-101. Music in the Elementary School 4

-Sci.
-101. Elementary Science - 4
+No. H lrs.
+Art 124.
+Art in the Elementary School 4 Ed.
+110. Improvement of Instruction in Reading and Literature 4 Ed.
+111. Improvement of Instruction in Language, Spelling, and Writing 4 Ed.
+112. Improvement of Instruction in Arithmetic 4 Ed.
+113. Improvement of Instruction in Social Studies 4 Lit. & Lang.
+Literature in the Elementary School 4 Mus.
+149. Music in the Elementary School 4 Sci.
+101. Elementary Science 4 All courses selecte d for a minor must have the approval of th e registra r.